spranav1998/udacity-banana-rl/README.md

 The agent can perform four discrete actions:

 0 - Move forward.
 1 - Move backward.
 2 - Turn left.
 3 - Turn right.

 The task is episodic.
-To successfully solve the environment, the agent must achieve an average score of +13 over 100 consecutive episodes.
+To successfully solve the environment, the agent must achieve an average score of +13.1 over 100 consecutive episodes.

 ## Implementation
 Our DQN Agent utilizes a Neural Network with three fully connected layers.
 PyTorch framework is used for the implementation of this network.
 We have also incorporated epsilon-greedy strategy for action selection, and a buffer memory of size 10000 is used for experience replay.

 To run this project, the following Python libraries are required:

-NumPy
+1. NumPy
-PyTorch
+2. PyTorch
-UnityAgents
+3. UnityAgents

+for futher instruction to setup the vritual enivronment please visit this github link "https://github.com/udacity/Value-based-methods#dependencies"

 ## Execution
 Navigate to the top-level project directory udacity-banana-rl/ (which contains this README) and run the following command: